robstoll/atrium/README.md

 expect(x).isA<SubType1> {
     property(subject::number).toBe(2)
 }
-    // expect: SubType2(s=hello)        (ch.tutteli.atrium.api.cc.en_GB.SubType2 <2134607032>)
+    // expect: SubType2(s=hello)        (ch.tutteli.atrium.SubType2 <2134607032>)
-    // ◆ is type or sub-type of: SubType1 (ch.tutteli.atrium.api.cc.en_GB.SubType1)
+    // ◆ is type or sub-type of: SubType1 (ch.tutteli.atrium.SubType1)
-    //    ❗❗ Could not evaluate the defined assertion(s) -- the down-cast to ch.tutteli.atrium.api.cc.en_GB.SubType1 failed.
+    //    ❗❗ Could not evaluate the defined assertion(s) -- the down-cast to ch.tutteli.atrium.SubType1 failed.
 ```
 You can narrow a type with the `isA` function.
-On one hand it checks that the `subject` of the current assertion is actually the expected type
+On one hand it checks that the `subject` of the current assertion (`x` in the above example) is actually the expected type
-and on the other hand it turns the `subject` into the type which allows you to make specific assertions only possible for the corresponding type
+and on the other hand it turns the `subject` into this type.
+This way you can make specific assertions which are only possible for the corresponding type
--- for instance, considering the above example, `number` is not available on `SuperType` but only on `SubType2`.
+-- for instance, considering the above example, `number` is not available on `SuperType` but only on `SubType1`.

 <details>
 <summary>:interrobang: How to make arbitrary type transformations?</summary>